Describing the objectives within the market of Marketing using Jobs-to-be-Done

 Question: Given your current solution/approach or the inputs provided, how satisfied are you with your ability to select a valuable target audience to pursue?

 In order to understand who to engage, and how to engage with them, a marketer needs to understand the important roles in the target audience.
 This could be as simple as locating end-users or buyers.
 However, in more complex scenarios this could include understanding the roles and influence of distributors, suppliers, consultants and/or retailers.

 Each of these junctions in the “market” may have differing needs/impacts.
 They may have different levels of influence in the decision-making process.
 They may also be a decision-maker.
 Their role may fluctuate in frequency between segments, or for other reasons that you need to understand.
 They may also be the point of sale for the offering.
 It depends on the market, and segment, being studied.

 Question: Given your current solution/approach, how satisfied are you with your ability to understand your target audience?

-Question: Given your current solution/approach, how satisfied are you with your ability to define the business objectives for a specific offering?
+Question: Given your current solution/approach, how satisfied are you with your ability to develop marketing capabilities for a specific offering?